 Todd S. Roberts MBA, System Director of Operations Improvement, Memorial Health System

-Brian Harrington, a former Ford Motor Company employee and SIMUL8 user of 20 years discusses why simulation is such a useful tool to ensure the success of a project when time, cost and quality are all competing objectives.
+Brian Harrington, a Six Sigma Black Belt with 20 years operations research and simulation experience at Ford Motor Company, discusses why simulation is such a useful tool to ensure the success of a project when time, cost and quality are all competing objectives.